susanev/uw-hcde-creative-computing/lessons/week1/exercises/taijitu.md

 You may work together with others in class but make sure you fully understand your own solution.

 ### Submission
-Make sure your code is indented correctly and that most of your lines of code have a comment, then zip up your project and turn it in on canvas.
-Don't forget to also add this to your portfolio.
+Make sure your code is indented correctly and that most of your lines of code have a comment, then add this project to your portfolio.

 ### Extra Challenge
-If you want to challenge yourself with this project try out any of the items below
 * The Taijitu your wrote is probably static, using the robot exercise as a guide, add code that allows the taijitu to follow your mouse as you move it around the screen

 ### Reference